 Upgrade your system

-Newer models of air conditioners are a lot more energy efficient than they were even ten years ago.
-We’re seeing technology changing all the time.
-For example, a new aircon gas called R32 has come onto the market and is more efficient than the older types of gas.
-It means the star rating (the way the energy efficiency of a system is graded) is excellent.
+Newer air conditioner models are much more energy efficient than ten years ago.
+Technology is changing all the time.
+For example, a new gas called R32 has come onto the market and is more efficient than the older types of gas.
+This means the star rating (how a system’s energy efficiency is graded) is excellent.

-To explain how this works, let’s look at a common household one-kilowatt electric bar heater.
+To explain how this works, let’s look at a standard household one-kilowatt electric bar heater.
 One kilowatt of electricity comes in, and one kilowatt of thermal energy goes out.
-When we look at a small air conditioner, it may have a star rating of five, which essentially means for one kilowatt of electricity going in, five kilowatts of thermal energy comes out.
+A small air conditioner may have a star rating of five, meaning that for one kilowatt of electricity going in, five kilowatts of thermal energy come out.

 Regular servicing and maintenance

-Of course, a well-maintained air conditioning unit will always perform better – using, of course, much less power.
-This is why we always encourage regular servicing – especially for air conditioning units that are used heavily or have exceeded their warranties.
-Servicing will ensure your air-con runs at its most optimal level, and prevent it from using up large amounts of power.
+Of course, a well-maintained air conditioning unit will always perform better, using much less power.
+This is why we always encourage regular servicing, especially for air conditioning units that are used heavily or have exceeded their warranties.
+Servicing will ensure your air conditioner runs at its most optimal level and prevent it from using up large amounts of power.

-Concerned about your power usage?
+Are you concerned about your electricity bills?
 Give us a call

-Whether your power bill is telling you to invest in a new air conditioning system or change your usage and living habits, it is possible to cut your energy use.
-If you have concerns about how much power your air conditioner is using, give us a call and we’ll organise an inspection.
+Whether your power bill tells you to invest in a new air conditioning system or change your usage and living habits, you can reduce energy use.
+If you have concerns about how much power your air conditioner uses, call us, and we’ll organise an inspection.
 We look forward to hearing from you.